abjj1999/Admin-Dashboard/README.md

         - npx prisma generate (this will connect prisma and every table in the database to the app)
     - Then to push prisma changes to planetScale npx prisma db push
+    - To reset the database
+        npx prisma migrate reset

 ## Planet Scale (DB provider that deals with mysql)
     - Create an account or login to planetScale